kparc/kcc/README.md

 ### apples and oranges

-Quick intermission.
-Many things can only be understood in comparison, so compare the functionality of these two programs:
+Many things can only be understood in comparison.

+**Practice:**

+Compare the functionality of these two programs:

 ```java
 package com.less.with.more.doing.sort;